SocietyForArtisticResearch/rc-pandoc-help/06-collaboration.md

 ![Location of the collaboration dialog](images/collaborate_1.png "image showing the menu icon")

 Choose __'collaboration'__, search for the user you want to cooperate with and add the collaborator by clicking on their name.
+Only users with full accounts can be collaborated with, and limited accounts will not show up if you try to find them.

 ![Inviting a supervisor by typing it into the supervisor